ubclaunchpad/LP-website/handbook/project-management/scope.md

 * ⚒️ **Developers**: start implementation work under tech lead's guidance
 * 🎨 **Designers**: start wireframing and prototyping with a focus on the MVP
-  * Week 2: Mid-Fi Wireframes & prototype should be done by the end of the week.
+  * Week 2: Hi-Fi Wireframes & prototype should be done by the end of the week.
-  * Week 3: User testing on Mid-fi prototype.
+  * Week 3: User testing on Hi-Fi prototype.
-  * Week 4: Hi-Fi wireframes and prototype should be done.
+  * Week 4: Iterate from user testing.
+Hi-Fi wireframes and prototype should be done.
   * At any point, always upload your finished designs (Mid-Fi & Hi-Fi) to your centralized drive for developers to access and always alert them when you have done so.

 ### Week 5: A *functional* MVP based on initial idea and prototypes